School of Medicine

 Current Research and Scholarly InterestsClinical effectiveness of acupuncture in medical conditions, use of acupuncture in perioperative settings to reduce opiate and antiemetic use, use of acupuncture in pregnancy for the treatment of nausea, vomiting and other conditions, use of acupuncture in the treatment of the side effects in cancer patients.

 Clinical Assistant Professor, Pediatrics

-Current Research and Scholarly InterestsChildren with medical complexity, pain and symptom management, palliative care
+Current Research and Scholarly InterestsChildren with medical complexity, medical education.

 Adjunct Clinical Instructor, Educational Programs and Services (EPS)

 BioKelly Ray, NP, is board certified as a Family Nurse Practitioner and an Emergency Nurse Practitioner.
 Kelly completed her nurse practitioner training at Georgetown University, and worked in primary care and corporate health before joining Stanford in 2016.
 She particularly enjoys helping patients with acute medical needs, and maintains clinical interest in wilderness and travel medicine.

 Berthold and Belle N. Guggenhime Professor

 Current Research and Scholarly InterestsWe study the neural mechanisms of learning, using a combination of behavioral, neurophysiological, and computational approaches.
 The model system we use is a form of cerebellum-dependent learning that regulates eye movements.